 Dublin’s universities aren’t the only prestigious educational institutions in the capital.
 The city is also home to a number of colleges with long histories and international reputations.

-The Honorable Society of King’s Inn’s is Dublin’s oldest professional and educational institution, opened in 1541 – 51 years before Trinity College Dublin.
-It is responsible for admitting barristers-at-law into the Irish justice system.
-It admits international students with the knowledge, skills, and qualifications to join the Irish Bar.
+King’s Inns is Dublin’s oldest professional and educational institution.
+It opened in 1541 – 51 years before Trinity College Dublin – and is responsible for admitting barristers-at-law into the Irish justice system.
+It also admits international students with the knowledge, skills and qualifications required to join the Irish Bar.